danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ## Support My Work

-Maintaining my various [open-source tools][OpenSource] takes significant time and effort.
-You can [become a sponsor][Sponsors] to help me dedicate more time to creating, maintaining, and improving these projects.
+You can [become a sponsor][Sponsors] to help me dedicate more time on my various [open-source tools][OpenSource].
 Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.
-Thank you for considering!

 ## Getting started